President Trump has backed the NFL into a corner

 Stick to … politics?

 Whatever, sports is intertwined in American society, and Trump has found some low-hanging fruit here for his base to gulp down.
-And when they find something they like to chomp on, he’ll keep feeding them and feeding them.
+And when it finds something it likes to chomp on, he’ll keep feeding it and feeding it.

 Protesters.
 Supposedly ungrateful millionaires.
 Wimpy regulations.
 Nostalgia.